Accenture/MetaPromptWiz/README.md

 # MetaPromptWiz
 MetaPromptWiz is a package that aims to explore configurations for LLM Applications.
-It takes a program and uses a different search strategies to find promising configuration.
+It takes a program and uses a different search strategies to find a promising configuration.

 ## Table of Contents